Sumesh8/Sumesh8/README.md

 📜 About Me

-I am a Software Engineer with a B.Sc.
+I am currently working as an Associate Software Engineer at Central Finance PLC, with a B.Sc.
 (Hons) in Computer Engineering from the Faculty of Engineering, University of Jaffna, Sri Lanka.
-My journey in the tech world has been fueled by a deep understanding of Object-Oriented Principles, Design Paradigms, Database Architecture, and Software Lifecycle Management.
+My journey in the tech world has been fueled by a deep understanding of Full Stack Development.

 I bring a unique blend of expertise in backend and frontend development, mobile app development, and database management, ensuring seamless integration and functionality across all systems I work on.